 First we will be applying our ability to use evidence from the text by answering comprehension questions around our class reader, ‘A Series of Unfortunate Events’.
 We will then developing our ability to summarise key events from the story as well as learn to empathise with the characters from the story.

-This half term, we will continue to develop our written methods for addition and subtraction through a variety of contexts.
-We will then be moving onto measure where we will be learning about conversions of length.
-We will be using our written methods.
+This half term, we will continue to develop our written methods for multiplication and division through a variety of contexts.
+We will then be moving onto fractions where we can apply our written methods.
 Our understanding of measure will be developed too as we learn about area.

 Throughout Year 4, we will be developing our arithmetic skills by carrying out daily activities which will aid with our fluency.
 This alongside activities which will develop our reasoning skills will ensure a wide range of mathematical skills are developed.

-Within the topic, we will be using our DT skills of cooking to make traditional Maya food which includes tortillas.
+Within the topic, we will be using our DT skills to make Roman pottery as well as coins and mosaics.

-Our class based PE this half term will be focused around Netball where we will develop our agility skills.
-Within the second unit of PE, children will be learning to combine a series of movements to creature their own sequences in time with music.
+Our class based PE this half term will be focused around Hockey where we will develop our co-ordination skills with equipment.
+Within the second unit of PE, children will further enhance these skills through cricket.

-In PSHE, we will be exploring healthy eating and lifestyles.
+In PSHE, we will be exploring rights, duties and consequences.
 Furthermore, we will be continuing to develop the skills of resilience, reflectiveness and thinking.

 Dates for the Diary

 Workshop and activities – 9th January (usual school uniform)